CumulusNetworks/docs/content/guides/NVUE Command Reference/Action-Commands.md

 ## nv show action

-Shows the actions taken, such interface counter resets, removed protodown MLAG bond conflicts, and disconnected system users.
+Shows the actions taken, such cleared interface counters and routes, and removed protodown MLAG bond conflicts, and disconnected system users.

 ### Version History